 5. VA doesn’t believe your doctor

 If you got your doctor to write a favorable opinion for your claim and VA rejected it then you need to go back and look at the opinion to see if it is thorough enough.
 VA routinely rejects opinions from treating doctors—both VA and private doctors.
 There are certain areas that VA always looks to in dismissing your doctor’s opinion:

 - Your doctor did not review your C file.
 The doctor does not have to review the whole file, just the part relevant to your claim.

 - Your doctor must review everything in the C file and outside of it that relates to your claim and state he did so in the report.
 An opinion that states the doctor discussed the claim with the veteran and nothing else will be rejected.

 - Your doctor must use VA’s language—that the disability is ‘it is likely as not’ to service

 - Rational: the doctor must state why he believes that they are connected

-6. How do I know that VA got the evidence to prove my claim?
+6. VA didn’t get the evidence to prove your claim

 We are sorry that this post was not as useful for you!

 Tell us how we can improve this post?